chisumo2016/task/resources.md

         Act as middleman btn frontend and backend

         User ----    API  --------
-    . how to create  api ?
+    . how to create  api route?
     . how to generate api token for web/mobile apps.
     . how to generate api for SPA (React ,Vue and Angular) .
 How to authenticated API using Laravel Sanctum .
     .
 How to authorize user in API

+        php artisan make:resource TaskResource